Leipzig: Air

 Leipzig/Halle Airport is the international commercial airport of the region.
 It is located at the Schkeuditzer Kreuz junction northwest of Leipzig, halfway between the two major cities.
 The easternmost section of the new Erfurt-Leipzig/Halle line under construction gave the airport a long-distance railway station, which was also integrated into the ICE network when the railway line was completed in 2015.

 Passenger flights are operated to and from the major German hub airports, European metropolises and holiday destinations, especially to the Mediterranean region and North Africa.
 The airport is of international importance in the cargo sector.
 In Germany, it ranks second behind Frankfurt am Main, fifth in Europe and 26th worldwide (as of 2011).
 DHL uses the airport as its central European hub.
 It is also the home base of the freight airlines Aerologic and European Air Transport Leipzig.

 The former military airport near Altenburg, Thuringia, called Leipzig–Altenburg Airport, about a half-hour drive from Leipzig, was served by Ryanair until 2010.

+Berlin Brandenburg Airport can be reached from Leipzig in one and a half hours by train since December 2025.